barend-erasmus/google-drive-vs-dropbox/README.md

 ### Dropbox

-Keep in mind that VAT will be added to you're monthly bill where applicable.
-Costs may differ in certain countries as well.
+Keep in mind that VAT will be added to your monthly bill where applicable.
+Costs may differ in certain countries as seen below with United Kingdom.

 | Cost     | VAT      | Country                  | Total     |
 | -------- | -------- | ------------------------ | --------- |